 CS/HJR 93 is a joint resolution that proposes an amendment to Art.
-VII, Section 6, State Constitution that would allow the Legislature to provide ad valorem tax relief to the surviving spouse of a veteran who died from service-connected causes while on active duty as a member of the U.S. Armed Forces and to the surviving spouse of a first responder who died in the line of duty.
+VII, Section 6, State Constitution that allows the Legislature to provide ad valorem tax relief to the surviving spouse of a veteran who died from service-connected causes while on active duty as a member of the U.S. Armed Forces and to the surviving spouse of a first responder who died in the line of duty.
 The amount of tax relief, to be defined by general law, may partially, or totally, exempt the ad valorem tax owed on homestead property.

 Section 32 is added to Art.
 XII, State Constitution to provide that if approved by voters, the amendment permitting the Legislature to provide ad valorem relief to surviving spouses of veterans who died from service-connected causes and first responders who died in the line of duty shall take effect January 1, 2013.
-If approved by 60 percent of persons voting in the November 2012 General Election, these provisions will take effect on January 1, 2013.
-(November 2012 General Election Ballot.)